-- Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee
+- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

-- Denounced U.S. for alleged systematic “war crimes” in Vietnam
+- In the early 1970s, he denounced U.S. for alleged systematic “war crimes” in Vietnam.

 - Organizer of Vietnam Veterans Against the War

-- Proposed large reductions in defense and intelligence spending
+- Proposed large reductions in U.S. defense and intelligence spending

 John Forbes Kerry was born December 11, 1943 in Denver, Colorado.
 His father, Richard Kerry (1915–2000), was a Foreign Service Officer and an attorney for the Bureau of United Nations Affairs.
 His mother, Rosemary Forbes Kerry (1913–2002), was a World War II nurse and a member of the wealthy Forbes family.

-After graduating with a political science degree from Yale University in 1966, John Kerry enlisted in the U.S. Navy.
-He served as a swift boat captain in Vietnam's Mekong Delta, and rose to the rank of lieutenant.
+After completing college, Kerry enlisted in the U.S. Navy.
+He served as a swift boat captain in Vietnam's Mekong Delta and rose to the rank of lieutenant.
 For his combat duty, Kerry received a Silver Star, Bronze Star, and three Purple Hearts.

 After his discharge from the Navy in early 1970, Kerry became a prominent figure in the anti-America, pro-Hanoi crowd of antiwar protesters personified most visibly by Jane Fonda.
 Like so many of those activists, Kerry publicly maligned U.S. soldiers.
 He became a spokesman and organizer for the group Vietnam Veterans Against the War, and he developed close ties to Ramsey Clark, who had served as Attorney General under President Lyndon Johnson.

 During an unsuccessful run for Congress in 1970, Kerry, depicting the United States as a country whose aggressive impuses needed to be reined in by outside forces, said: "I'm an internationalist.
 I'd like to see our troops dispersed through the world only at the directive of the United Nations."